molofgarb/nyc-subway-tracker/to-do.md

 # To-do:

-- optimize space of sql table by using appropriate types and enforcing quotes on all data

-- add line tables and line-based subway table
 - add/modify custom struct to track end boroughs for a line (stop headsign in xml), to specify direction

 ## **High Priority**